gneeha3/Property-Guru-Website/README.md

 Used Tableau Public for dashboard creation.
 Express sessions for session management

-The webiste had 3 main functionalities:
+The website had 3 main functionalities:
 1.Buy
 2.Sell
 3.Dashboard